Adamm00/IPSet_ASUS/docs/README.md

 ## Help and contributions

-Ask questions in the [SNBForums support thread](https://www.snbforums.com/threads/skynet-v8-router-firewall-security-enhancements.96167/), or [report a bug](https://github.com/Adamm00/IPSet_ASUS/issues).
+Ask questions in the [SNBForums support thread](https://www.snbforums.com/threads/skynet-v8-router-firewall-security-enhancements.96167/), or [report a bug](https://github.com/Adamm00/IPSet_ASUS/issues/new?template=01-bug-report.yml).
 The [troubleshooting guide](troubleshooting.md#reporting-a-problem) explains what to include.

 Documentation lives alongside the code so it can be reviewed and updated with each change.
-Corrections and clearer examples are welcome through a pull request.
+Corrections and clearer examples are welcome; see [contributing to Skynet](../.github/CONTRIBUTING.md) for a quick guide.